KosRud/KosRud.github.io/kosrud.github.io/pages/students/html+css/guidelines.md

 Strive for consistency in your style.
 For each property (font size, color, border radius, etc.) decide on a small set of values that you will use and only add new ones when necessary.

-For example: let's imagine you need a large font size for headings.
+For example: let's imagine you need a large font size for the headings.
 You could choose something at random like 120% and stop at that.
-However, a few days later you once again need a large font size for a banner.
+However, a few days later you once again need a large font size for the banner.
 If you pick a value at random, it might end up differing from the size of headings by just a little bit.
 A lot of these *"close but not quite equal"* values can make a website look messy.

 Using css variables gives a number of advantages:
-* You have a clearly defined list of possible values in one place: no need to check with existing elements, just pick a value from the list.
+* You have a clearly defined list of possible values in one place.
+No need to check with existing elements: just pick a value from the list.
-* You can change all related values by editing a single line.
-This is great for experimenting with your design.
+* You can change all related values by editing a single line, this is great for experimenting with your design.
 Without variables, to change the "primary" color of your website from blue to yellow (for example) you'd have to manually edit every single style which includes that color.

 ```CSS
 body {